11 More Machine Learning

 11.5.1 Self-supervised learning

 Self-supervised learning is a type of machine learning technique that involves training a model on a task that can be generated from the data itself.
-In this case there is no labeled data unlike the standard pre-trained setting.
+In this setting, there is no labeled data.
 For example, you might train a model to predict the next word in a sentence.
-The idea is that the model learns to extract (represent) useful features from the data by trying to predict the missing information, which is imposed via a mask and may change from sample to sample.
-We also may use a different type of objective function, such as minimizing the distance between the embeddings for similar inputs and maximizing the distance between embeddings for dissimilar inputs.
+The idea is that the model learns to extract (represent) useful features from the data by trying to predict the missing information, which is imposed by a mask that hides parts of the data, and may change from sample to sample4.
+We can then see how well our predictions match the targets that were masked.

 11.6 Combining Models